 Radius Bikes

-Whether e-bikes, city bikes, sports bikes or children's bikes - at Radius Bikes everything is available that visitors need to "conquer" Munich on a rental bike.
+Whether e-bikes, city bikes, sports bikes or children's bikes - Radius Bikes has everything visitors need to "conquer" Munich on a hire bike.
 The city is considered the secret cycling capital anyway, has a wonderfully developed network of cycle paths, is flat and offers relatively short distances.

 There are over 250 bikes in the shop.
 Bicycle baskets, air pumps, repair kits and city maps are provided free of charge.
 Panniers, child seats and helmets are available for a small surcharge.
-Per day, the rental costs between 18 and 38 euros plus the desired extras.
+Rental costs between 18 and 38 euros per day plus any extras you may require.

-Interested parties can book their rental bikes in advance on the homepage or enquire by phone.
+Interested parties can book their hire bikes in advance on the homepage or enquire by telephone.

 Arnulfstr.
 3